 Every student enrolled at Kingswood University participates in Bands of two to four peers for close accountability and a small Pulse Group for ongoing development of the character, values, and mind of Christ.
 Pulse groups are highly regarded as times of deeper connection to fellow students for prayer, mutual support, and encouragement.
-Two weeks of the year are dedicated to campus wide spiritual renewal and growth with speakers noted for their ability to preach with clarity, conviction, and spiritual anointing.
+Twice a year there is a special two-day emphasis on campus wide spiritual renewal and growth with speakers noted for their ability to preach with clarity, conviction, and spiritual anointing.
 In September, Ignite helps bring spiritual focus to the entire campus by challenging each student and staff member to new levels of spiritual vitality, victory, and vision.
 In January, Infuse provides a time for the campus community to focus on the Biblical doctrine of holiness that results in deeper spiritual transformation.

 Incite is held each year in the spring semester.
-This week is designed to heighten campus awareness of what God is doing in our world, particularly outside North America.
+This emphasis is designed to heighten campus awareness of what God is doing in our world, particularly outside North America.
 Opportunity is given for both students and staff to respond positively to God's direction for personal involvement in the great cause of missions, especially as accomplished through The Wesleyan Church.